 - Immediately a complaint is received from the child or from another person relating to the child concerning the standard of care they are receiving; or

-This applies to all new placements where, for example, a child moves from one placement to another.
+This applies to all new placements where, for example, a child moves from one home to another.
 For children who are placed for adoption, see Monitoring and Supervision of Adoptive Placements Procedure.

 Some visits should be unannounced.
 (The foster carers, parent or residential unit should be informed by the child's social worker at the time of placing that there will be occasional unannounced visits and the reason for this explained.)

-The child's social worker should on occasion take the child out from the placement (for example for a snack or a visit to a park) as this can strengthen the relationship between the child and the social worker and is also in the interests of child protection in that the child may feel more able to discuss issues that are of concern to him/her.
-However, such contacts should not replace visits to the placement and regular communication with carers must be maintained, e.g. visits to the child taking place routinely in a neutral venue.
+The child's social worker will be building and maintaining a relationship with the child and therefore will agree how they will be visiting and spending time with them.
+This could include activities outside of the home as this can strengthen the relationship between the child and the social worker, and is also in the interests of child protection in that the child may feel more able to discuss issues that are of concern to them.
+Visits to the home should also be undertaken and regular communication with carers must be maintained.
 See Section 3, Who Should be Seen?

 2.1 Children Placed with Parents

-If the child is living with the parents under an Interim Care Order, visits must take place at least once a week until the first Looked After Review, thereafter at intervals agreed in the review but, as a minimum, four weekly until the final hearing has been completed in the care proceedings.
-If the child is placed with parents under a Care Order, within one week of the Care Order, thereafter at intervals of not more than 6 weeks.
+If the child is living with the parents under an Interim Care Order, visits must take place at least once a week until the first Our Children's Review, thereafter at intervals agreed in the review but, as a minimum, 4 weekly until the final hearing has been completed in the care proceedings.
+If the child is placed with parents under a Care Order, within 1 week of the Care Order, thereafter at intervals of not more than 6 weeks.

 2.2 Children Placed with Connected Persons

-If the child is placed with a Connected Person with temporary approval, visits must take place at least once a week until the first Looked After Review, thereafter agreed in the review but, as a minimum, four weekly until the carer is approved as a foster carer.
+If the child is placed with a Connected Person with temporary approval, visits must take place at least once a week until the first Our Children's Review, thereafter agreed in the review but, as a minimum, 4 weekly until the carer is approved as a foster carer.